apecloud/kubeblocks/docs/user_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>volumeSnapshotContentName specifies the name of a pre-existing VolumeSnapshotContent
-object representing an existing volume snapshot.
-This field should be set if the snapshot already exists and only needs a representation in Kubernetes.
+<p>volumeSnapshotContentName specifies the name of a pre-existing VolumeSnapshotContent<br />object representing an existing volume snapshot.<br />This field should be set if the snapshot already exists and only needs a representation in Kubernetes.<br />This field is immutable.</p><br />
-This field is immutable.</p>
 </td>
 </tr>
 </tbody>